Save the Date

 Author Michael Chabon will visit the Pioneer Library System in March as part of the 2015 Big Read.
 Mark your calendars and check here for more information as the events draw closer.

-Presentation at OU Sam Noble Museum of Natural History in the evening with book signing
+6:30 pm - 8:30 pm: Presentation at Sam Noble Museum of Natural History with book signing

 Michael Chabon was born in 1963, in Washington, D.C . and raised mostly in Columbia, a planned city with utopian aspirations in the Maryland tobacco country.
 He studied at Carnegie-Mellon and the University of Pittsburgh, received an M.F.A. in Creative Writing at UC Irvine, and has spent most of the past two decades in California, with brief sojourns in Washington State, Florida, and New York State.
 Since 1997, he has been living with his wife, Ayelet Waldman, also a novelist, and their children, in Berkeley.

 Michael Chabon’s first novel, The Mysteries of Pittsburgh (1988), was originally written for his master’s thesis at U.C .
 Irvine and became a New York Times bestseller.
 Chabon’s second novel, Wonder Boys (1995), was also a bestseller, and was made into a critically-acclaimed film featuring actors Michael Douglas and Tobey Maguire.
 Michael Chabon believes that three things are required for success as a novelist: talent, luck, and discipline.
 As he says, “Discipline is the one element of those three things that you can control, and so that is the one that you have to focus on controlling, and you just have to hope and trust in the other two.”
 Chabon’s hope and trust certainly paid off.